RemyDeWolf/hello-app-datadog/README.md

 ## Build and run locally

-If you don't want to change the application but just test that Datadog works, skip this page.
+If you don't want to change the application but just test that Datadog works, skip this section.

 1. Build the image
     ```bash